milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 not overcoming

 I know there is tension.
-Even today, I was almost sketching a genealogy (also in the literal sense) of autism of my autism.
+Even **today,** I was almost sketching a genealogy (also in the literal sense) of autism of my autism.
 But jet, I don't have autism.

 (now that would have been a funny twist, no?)

 I don't have autism.
 I am autistic!
-It's not a Balenciaga bag I can leave at home because I'm scared your grabby dirty fingers mean I can't sell it on Grailed afterwards.
+It's not a Balenciaga bag I can leave at home because I'm scared of your grubby dirty fingers, and that I can't sell it on Grailed afterwards. (the bag)
-Your fingers gonna touch my autism and I guess we both have to live with that.
+Your fingers going to touch my autism and I guess we both have to live with that.

 ```js
 new Flux('thesisTitel').close()
 new Flux('strongWaves').size(100, 100).position(0, 0).video('strongWaves1.MOV').volume(0.3).open();
 ```

+I am!
 But it's very much not an essentialist “born this way” argument.
 This only ever serves in supporting cic- het- neuronormativety and stabilizing the status quo.
 And no, being compliant does not mean they will support you.
 Believe me, I tried.

-So no you are not born this way.
+So no, you are not born this way.

 My love, you have to understand: this was always just a fantasy of yours.
+I know It makes reality easier to live in.
+But you are continuously and ever becoming.

 Watch me\
-I will Turn your kids autistic and queer.
+I will turn your kids autistic and queer.

 Watch the Sun\
 as it burns down on everything you own